Here you can read about 30 best teas for your health. Black tea, green tea, white tea and many more. Individual health benefits are mentioned too.

 Oregano Tea – Oregano is not just for Italian cooking anymore.
 In fact, Oregano is the winter marjoram.
 Oregano has been used as a form of medicine for hundreds of years.
 It serves as an antimicrobial and as a natural disinfectant.
 It can help beat the common cold, and the flue, and it also promotes the healing of wounds.
 Oregano oil has long been used to disinfect the rooms of the sick, and oregano drops under the tongue have proved popular throughout winter.

-St John’s Wort Tea – St John’s Worst has long been used to treat depression due to its calming effect.
+St John’s Wort Tea – Again one of the best teas for healing wounds.
+St John’s Worst has long been used to treat depression due to its calming effect.
 The tea can prove just as effective.
 It can also relieve the symptoms of uterine cramping, as well as promoting healing of wounds, and boosting the body’s ability to fight viral infections.
 There are studies into whether St John’s Wort can be used to suppress the appetite, thus help in weight loss.

 Some of these teas will taste better than others, though you can add honey or sugars to your tea to improve the taste.
 If you do, remember to use an effective, low calorie option.
 Otherwise, your tea full of health benefits will be increasing your consumption of sugars and pushing your calorie count higher than necessary.
 Ideally, drink it without adding anything to sweeten it.